 Considering how much we rely on metal tools, it should go without saying that blacksmithing is one of the most important survival skills to know.

-Even with this knowledge under my belt, I still found it really difficult to make things on a DIY forge.
+Even with this knowledge, I still found it really difficult to make things on a DIY forge.
 Controlling the temperature is a lot harder.
 It is also going to require a lot more patience to forge with a DIY metal furnace because you don’t have a torch for quickly heating up parts of the metal.
 Nor do you have those wonderful grinders (Amazon link) for getting clean, sharp edges.

 So, I’d recommend that you first go and learn welding and forging from a professional before you try any of these DIY setups.
 There are probably a lot of workshops that you can take.
 Sometimes community colleges even offer metalworking classes.

 What You Need to Make a DIY Forge

 Whether you want to forge an axe or something else, you will need 4 basic things for the setup:

 Steel melts at 2750 degrees F. That is a really high temperature!
 Luckily, you don’t need to get your forge that hot.

 This blacksmithing website has a great guide to the temperatures at which steel melts and the color it turns at that temperature.

 Aluminum, for example, melts at a low temperature of just 1220 degrees F. It isn’t going to be nearly as strong though.
 Usually aluminum is used for casting and not forging – which is something I will talk about in a future post.

 2. A Way to Hold the Metal

 3. An Anvil

 An anvil (Amazon link) is what you put your metal on top of while you are working on it.
 The anvil needs to be very heavy so it can withstand all the hammering you will do on top of it.

 4. A Hammer